|

 emissions exceeding 50g/km will be eligible

-for writing-down allowanceat the special rate
+for writing-down allowance at the special

-for electric charge points |
+cars and electric charge points is extended

 |